AdirD/prompt-security-node/README.md

   prompt: string;           // [Required] The prompt text to be scanned for security threats systemPrompt?: string;    // [Optional] The system prompt/instructions to be used with the prompt metadata?: {              // [Optional] Additional context for the protection request
-    user?: string;          // [Optional] User associated with the message (e.g., "john@doe.com") userGroups?: string[];  // [Optional] User groups associated with the message (e.g., ["admin", "rnd"]) conversationId?: string;// [Optional] UUID for all prompts/responses in the same conversation.
+    promptResponseId: string;      // [Optional] (string): UUID for a single prompt/response pair.
+If not given, it'll be automatically created and returned in the response user?: string;          // [Optional] User associated with the message (e.g., "john@doe.com") userGroups?: string[];  // [Optional] User groups associated with the message (e.g., ["admin", "rnd"]) conversationId?: string;// [Optional] UUID for all prompts/responses in the same conversation.
 If not provided,